Raserber/Latex-university-template-scrartcl/README.md

 - You can use [Overleaf](https://www.overleaf.com/).
 Overleaf is an online editor for writing documents in LaTeX with free and prenium plan.
 > Overleaf is easy *(and ready directly after the account creation)* to use, online, collaborative LaTeX editor
 - You can use [Vim](https://www.vim.org/).
 Vim is a highly configurable text editor.
-> Vim is difficult to use for begginner and not recommended for the uninitiated
+> Vim is difficult to use for begginner but very powerful and the vim basis can be use in a modern IDE
 >
 > **but you can read [this guide](https://medium.com/rahasak/vim-as-my-latex-editor-f0c5d60c66fa)**